Frequently asked questions (FAQs)

 Yes.
 The rail trail surface is suitable for a wide range of mobility devices.
 Refer to the access for all section for more information.

-Refer to the access for all section for to find out where the most accessible trail sections and amenities are located, so you can plan your visit.
+Refer to the accessibility statement to find out where the most accessible trail sections and amenities are located, so you can plan your visit.

 The Northern Rivers Rail Trail is suitable for a range of ages and fitness levels.
-The majority of the rail tail is a gentle and gradual slope no greater than 4.5% and some shorter steeper sections up to 15% where pathways bypass some existing bridges.
-There are no steep hills, tight bends or sudden drops or dips, if you stay on the shared-user path.
+The majority of the Rail Trail is a gentle and gradual slope no greater than 4.5% and some shorter steeper sections up to 15% where pathways bypass some existing bridges and Naughtons Gap tunnel at the Casino end of the trail.
+Other than these inclines, there are no steep hills, tight bends or sudden drops or dips, if you stay on the shared-user path.

 It is a novice standard to suit families and leisure riders looking for a safe and gentle walking or cycling experience, or for enthusiasts looking for longer endurance rides.
 If you haven’t been on a bike in a while, we recommend some shorter trips to get ‘bike fit’ and help get your bottom used to a bike seat.

-The rail trail has many entry and exit points.
-There are 7 dedicated rest stops and station nodes along the rail trail, and many towns and villages to explore including the trailhead at Murwillumbah Railway Station, Tweed Regional Gallery, Stokes Siding, Upper Burringbar, Burringbar, Mooball and Crabbes Creek.
+The Rail Trail has many entry and exit points.
+On the Tweed section there are 7 dedicated rest stops and station nodes along the rail trail, and many towns and villages to explore including the trailhead at Murwillumbah Railway Station, Tweed Regional Gallery, Stokes Siding, Upper Burringbar, Burringbar, Mooball and Crabbes Creek.

-Check out the rail trail map for further information.
+Check out the rail trail maps for further information.

 There are no separate lanes, the rail trail is a shared user path for all – walkers of all abilities, runners, riders, wheelchair users, parents and prams, and horse riders in some places.
 Please keep left, slow down and pass with a gap – a metre matters.
 Please do not block the trail for other users.